07840896964

 In July 2022 I was then contacted by a previous client of mine.
 She was asking to shadow one of my workshops that I had planned in August (yes my baby was due in September and I was running workshops in August - yes, I know!!).
 She had started her own dog training journey as a result of the challenges with her dog.
 She had been one of my first early clients and had worked with me for a long time, we knew each other well even though we hadn't seen each other in a long time.
 Everything happens for a reason right?
 I remember saying something along the lines of 'oh my god, yes!
 I need someone to take over, you can shadow as much as you'd like up to September and then, if you'd like to, you can look after those clients whilst I'm on maternity?'
 Every now and then you have moments in your life that you just have no idea how significant they will be - but they end up being life-changing.
 This was one of them.

 This was Lorraine.
 She did indeed take over and look after my clients.
 We very quickly realised that not only did we work extremely well together but we also had similar thoughts on pretty much everything.
 6 weeks after having my 2nd son I couldn't really wait much longer - I started working again.
 Lorraine & I started running classes together - me with my baby strapped to me in a carrier!
 I ran all my classes like that for 6 months.
-My son was exclusively breastfed - I felt strongly that I was going to do everything I could do to make sure I stuck to that.
-And I did - I never used formula once.
-I wanted to prove to myself that I could carry on running a business, doing the job I loved and be the mum I wanted to be.
+My son was exclusively breastfed.
+I wanted to prove to myself & inspire others that I could carry on running a business, doing the job I loved and be the mum I wanted to be.
 I'm not going to say it was easy.
 But it was worth it.
 I could carry on doing the job I loved whilst raising my son exactly how I wanted to.
+And I do want to shout to the world - that we can all do that.
+We just have to believe in it enough!

-The more Lorraine & I worked together, the more our friendship & working relationship developed and the more ideas came.
+The more Lorraine & I worked together, the more our friendship & working relationship developed and the more ideas we bounced around.
 We both had similar ideas of exactly how we wanted the business to look.
-This job is hard - so hard.
+This job is hard - so hard in so many ways.
+Amazing.
+Worthwhile.
+But hard.
 I've watched many trainers come into the profession and leave in even just the time I've been doing it.
 It can be a very lonely and isolating profession with a lot of emotions attached.
 Having each other not only proved to be hugely useful for the clients but also meant we could support each other through the tough parts too.
 We also had a lot of fun along the way - work was not work.
 We genuinely loved what we were doing.
-Being able to share everyday with someone who you get on so well with - that's something that should never ever be taken for granted.
+Being able to share your working days with someone who you get on so well with - that's something that should never ever be taken for granted.

 And now here we are.
 Pawcentric Pathways will always be 'Click Trick dog training' which I started whilst sitting at the bottom of my stairs one day.
 But I never wanted to do this alone.
-I am ever grateful to have such an incredible Pawcentric team around me which is helping the business grow and get better all the time.
-One thing that is hugely important to me and will never leave - I will always be fully open and honest.
-Life isn't easy.
-It likes to throw things at us.
-Which is why I share the story of Pawcentric, it certainly hasn't been a smooth ride.
-But... one thing is for sure... it has been worth it.
-And everything always works out as it is supposed to - in the end.
+I am ever grateful to have such an incredible Pawcentric team around me which is helping the business to contiune to evolve & grow.